| | | | | | |

 If we cannot find them in the ethnic section of our grocery store they are easily available to order on Amazon.

-If you decide that you do not want to use the Bihon noodles you can substitute for rice vermicelli as well.
+If you decide that you want to change the type of noodles, you can substitute for rice vermicelli noodles as well.

-Usually, we use chicken but pork can also be used in this, you will still want to cut it into smaller pieces just like you would do with the chicken.
+Usually, we use chicken, but pork can also be used in this easy recipe.
+You will still want to cut it into smaller pieces, just like you would with the chicken.

-So those are the only two ways that we have made it, but you can even leave the meat out if you do not want to include that as well.
+So those are the only two ways we have made it, but you can even leave the meat out if you do not want to include that.

 1. Lumpia